vfaronov/mitmproxy-httpolice/doc/index.rst

 -----
 To run HTTPolice together with mitmproxy, use a command like this::

-  $ mitmdump -s "`python -m mitmproxy_httpolice` -o html report.html"
+  $ mitmdump -s "`python3 -m mitmproxy_httpolice` -o html report.html"

 Note the backticks.
 Also, you can replace ``mitmdump`` with ``mitmproxy`` if you wish.